mdietz/mdietz-blog/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/about.njk
 title: About Me
-templateClass: tmpl-post
+templateClass: tmpl-about
 eleventyNavigation:
   key: About Me
   order: 3
 ---

-I am a person that writes stuff.
+By day I'm a software engineer at Google.
+All opinions and views are my own.